 This route lets us introduce some of the alternate border crossings, like Otay Mesa, which can save hours of border crossing time by driving 20 minutes out of your way.
 This is particularly important if you’re heading back to the US.
 Of note, you’ll have the option to join (or depart) the toll road at Rosarito, which is probably a good idea.
-There are plenty of Baja adventures waiting for you farther south, so I would not worry about spending four bucks in tolls.
+There are plenty of Baja adventures waiting for adventurous couples farther south, so I would not worry about spending four bucks in tolls.

 If you’re not hauling ass to make it down Sur, you can stop and smell the tacos.
 We put out a Tijuana guide that features some cool stops and awesome adventures, like the forty-some tasting rooms at Plaza Fiesta showcasing Mexico’s craft beer scene, or the authentic shopping at Mercado Hidalgo.
 Albercas Vergel water park makes a great pit stop featuring their Youtube famous ride, the Slip N Fly.
 Since you’re not in a hurry, you should stop for lunch in Rosarito or Puerto Nuevo and try their world famous spiny lobster.

 Ensenada via the Guadalupe Valley Wine Trail (70 miles, 1:40 minutes)